Corgi-IT/mongoose-repo/README.md

 ## Requirements ##
-Make sure you're using Nodejs 6.x or higher, for the `class` identifier to work
+Make sure you're using Nodejs 8.x or higher, for `async/await` to work

 ## Installation ##